Morogoro and Dodoma Regions, Tanzania

 The results of in-fill stream sediment sampling for gold over PLs 6717/2010 and 6598/2010 on Morogoro North were low but these licences are just a small part of a larger area.
 Kibo's field teams are continuing to sample licences further north closer to the Handeni area where the company is optimistic that more significant results will be forthcoming.

-The results of the Stage 1 field programme are discussed in detail on the Company's operational update of the 21 June 2012 and exploration updated of the 14 November 2012.
-Sampling locations and significant results and illustrated on the relevant maps on the right.
+The results of the Stage 1 field programme are discussed in detail on the Company's 2012 operational updates (refer News section of the website).
+Sampling locations and significant results and illustrated on the maps on the right.